Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Bootstrapping FDP from IDP

+Overall, the results from Section~\ref{sec:analysis-chameleon-zs-likelihood} reveal that off-the-shelf VLMs are not suitable for FDP and IDP \textit{per se}; however, they also show that IDP is a more feasible task, as VLMs already achieve accuracies above random chance in a zero-shot setting.
+Possibly, IDP abilities may be even improved with a small amount of fine-tuning.
+This underlies the key intuition behind our work: \textbf{can we leverage this asymmetry to bootstrap forward-dynamics abilities from inverse-dynamics ones within a unified VLM?}

-Since we showed in Section~\ref{sec:analysis-chameleon-zs-likelihood} that Chameleon-7B displays a higher proclivity as for action prediction than next-observation prediction, we first verify that this tendency is intensified when Chameleon-7B is fine-tuned on image editing trajectories (Section~\ref{ssec:SFT}), as this results in the VLM acting reliably as a dynamics model.
-Motivated by this, we propose two strategies to leverage the VLMs as dynamics models to enhance VLMs as world models: (i) generating synthetic trajectories by annotating large-scale key-frame pairs from videos with actions predicted by the dynamics model, then using these as weak supervision to train the world model (Section~\ref{sec:synthetic-trajectories-creation}); and (ii) using the dynamics model as a verifier at test time to score candidate next observations sampled from the world model (Section~\ref{sec:test-time-verification}).
+We propose two strategies to leverage VLMs fine-tuned for IDP to enhance their own FDP abilities: (i) generating synthetic trajectories by annotating large-scale key-frame pairs from videos with actions predicted by IDP, then using these as weak supervision to train for FDP (Section~\ref{sec:synthetic-trajectories-creation}); and (ii) using the IDP as a verifier at test time to score candidate next observations sampled from the FDP (Section~\ref{sec:test-time-verification}).